Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation plays a vital role in computer-aided diagnosis~\cite{ronneberger2015u,cao2022swin,valanarasu2022unext}.
-Compared to natural images, medical images typically require more precise annotations, which must be performed by experienced experts.
-This is an effort-intensive and time-consuming process and hinders the progress of medical image segmentation~\cite{tajbakhsh2020embracing}.
-To address this, semi-supervised medical image segmentation (SSMIS) has emerged as a promising and efficient approach.
-It leverages unlabeled samples to supplement supervised learning on a limited set of labeled data \cite{li2020shape,wu2022cross,bai2023bidirectional,zhang2023multi,he2024pair}.
+Medical image segmentation is a vital component of computer-aided diagnosis~\cite{ronneberger2015u,cao2022swin,valanarasu2022unext,dong2025shape}.
+A key challenge in this domain is the need for precise annotations, which must be performed by experienced experts.
+This manual annotation process is both laborious and time-consuming, creating a significant bottleneck for developing effective methods~\cite{tajbakhsh2020embracing}.
+To address this limitation, semi-supervised medical image segmentation (SSMIS) has emerged as a promising and efficient approach.
+It leverages large volumes of unlabeled data to augment a limited set of labeled samples, reducing the reliance on exhaustive manual annotation~\cite{li2020shape,wu2022cross,zhang2023multi,he2024pair}.

+Recently, managing the learning pace~\cite{kumar2010self} of model training has garnered attention in semi-supervised learning, whether through explicit or implicit mechanisms.
+For instance, in the context of open-world semi-supervised learning, methods have been introduced to explicitly balance learning between seen and unseen classes.
+These techniques include using an adaptive threshold with distribution alignment~\cite{guo2022robust} or employing an adaptive synchronizing margin loss and confidence-based clustering~\cite{ye2024bridging}.

+In the context of SSMIS, techniques implicitly incorporate the principles of curriculum learning~\cite{bengio2009curriculum}.
+For instance, using a confidence threshold on weakly perturbed samples to filter noisy pseudo-labels~\cite{yang2023revisiting} inherently controls the learning pace, progressing from high-confidence to more challenging regions.
+Similarly, the approach proposed in \cite{chi2024adaptive} leverages confidence to generate samples tailored to different training stages by including or excluding low-confidence areas, which implicitly establishes a confidence-based curriculum.

+The mean teacher (MT) strategy, widely recognized for enforcing consistency regularization~\cite{tarvainen2017mean, su2019local, li2021hierarchical, tan2022hyperspherical, fan2023revisiting, liu2022perturbed}, also implicitly incorporates a curriculum learning mechanism to some extent, as will be analyzed later.
+This underlying principle also extends to related methods like dual teacher~\cite{liu2022perturbed} and dual student~\cite{na2023switching}, although it is rarely acknowledged in their design.

-In SSMIS, the mean teacher (MT) strategy and its variants are widely adopted.
-Two models with identical architecture are instantiated as the teacher and student.
+In the MT framework, two models with identical architecture are instantiated as the teacher and student.
 The student is trained using both human-annotated labels and pseudo-labels generated by the teacher.
 The teacher model is updated via an exponential moving average (EMA) of the student’s weights,

 where $\Theta^S_t$ is the weight of the student model at step $t$, and $\Theta^T_{t-1}$ is the weight of the teacher model at step $t-1$.
 This strategy has demonstrated strong performance in SSMIS and has inspired numerous successful extensions~\cite{shi2021inconsistency,bai2023bidirectional,chi2024adaptive}.